(Updated from 2010)

 - Complex systems or environments for living, working, playing and learning

-Another 4-phase description of design thinking is GK van Patter’s Design 1.0 – 4.0 as described in numerous NextD articles and presentations.
-The four phases are more of a process model than the design of things represented by each phase.
+Another 4-phase description of design thinking is GK van Patter’s Design 1.0 – 4.0 as described in NextD articles and presentations.
+The four phases are more of a process model than the design of outcomes or products represented by each phase.

 The NextD framework of D1, D2, D3 is in essence a complexity scale.
 It is a post-discipline view that is process, not content focused.
 As a field of knowledge design is an amorphous time warp that exists across several time zones or paradigms simultaneously.